 An imaging study—X-ray, fluoroscopy, ultrasound, computed tomographic (CT) exam, or magnetic resonance imaging (MRI)—is sometimes the best or only test available to doctors who are working to diagnose a child’s illness.
-The specialists in Columbia’s Pediatric Radiology Division are dedicated caring for children of all ages, from newborns to adolescents, by performing and interpreting every type of imaging study.
+Columbia’s pediatric radiologists are dedicated caring for children of all ages, from newborns to adolescents, by performing and interpreting every type of imaging study.

 We use the newest generation of high technology equipment specially designed or adapted for children, enabling us to provide state-of-the-art diagnostic examinations, and our dedicated pediatric radiologists are available 24/7 for emergencies and consultations.
 We perform almost 60,000 imaging studies each year, giving us extraordinary experience in visualizing pediatric anatomy and exceptional expertise in making an accurate diagnosis.